stevenroose/dart-websockets/README.md

 }
 ```

-The user of this wrapper simply passes the [:WebSocket.connect:] method to the API-wrapper class.
+The user of this wrapper simply passes the `WebSocket.connect` method to the API-wrapper class.

 ```dart
 import "package:myapi/myapi.dart";